vEnhance/1802/src/vectors.typ

 $ x + 2 y = pi $
 look like?
 Well, it's a parallel line, the slope is still the same.

-Equivalently, you could also imagine it as the set of points $vec(x,y)$ such that
+Equivalently, you could also imagine it as the points $vec(x,y)$ such that
 $ vec(x,y) - vec(pi,0) " is perpendicular to " (1,2) $
 or do the same thing for any point on the line, like
 $ vec(x,y) - vec(0, pi slash 2) " is perpendicular to " (1,2) $